- See a full list of publications

 Martin's work has been supported by grants from organisations including the British Academy, the Leverhulme Trust, the Institute for New Economic Thinking (INET), the Independent Social Research Foundation (ISRF), and the Joseph Rowntree Foundation.
 He is a Commissioning Editor of Renewal: a Journal of Social Democracy.

 Martin's Academia.edu page is here: http://bit.ly/oneillwriting/

 His PhilPapers page is here: http://bit.ly/pp-mpon

 Martin has been a Graduate Fellow in Ethics at the Edmond J. Safra Foundation Center for Ethics at Harvard University’s John F. Kennedy School of Government; a Graduate Fellow in the Program on Justice, Welfare and Economics at Harvard University’s Weatherhead Center for International Affairs; and a Charlotte W. Newcombe Doctoral Dissertation Fellow of the Woodrow Wilson National Fellowship Foundation.
-He has also been a Visiting Hoover Fellow in Economic and Social Ethics at the Chaire Hoover d'éthique économique et sociale at the Université catholique de Louvain in Louvain-la-Neuve (Belgium), where he spent Spring 2009.
+He has also been a Visiting Hoover Fellow in Economic and Social Ethics at the Chaire Hoover d'éthique économique et sociale at the Université catholique de Louvain in Louvain-la-Neuve, Belgium.